managination/afrr/readme-ew.md

 ## Gains From Liquidations

-Stability Pool depositors gain Ether over time, as liquidated debt is cancelled with their deposit.
+Stability Pool depositors gain EWT over time, as liquidated debt is cancelled with their deposit.
 When they withdraw all or part of their deposited tokens, or top up their deposit, the system sends them their accumulated EWT gains.

 Similarly, a Trove's accumulated gains from liquidations are automatically applied to the Trove when the owner performs any operation - e.g. adding/withdrawing collateral, or issuing/repaying EEUR.